The purpose of this brief guide is to illustrate and explain proper formatting techniques when designing for the Friedman School's site.

 In the examples above, the <span> tag is unecessary.
 These lines of text should be wrapped in <p> ("Paragraph") tags only.

-The use of is not required in any content.
-Traditionally, signals to the browser to insert a blank space.
-The browser can handle this functionality by simply inserting a space with your "space bar".
+The use of is not required to indicate a single space.
+Browsers can handle this functionality by simply inserting a space with your "space bar".
 Please view your source code before publishing content to eliminate .

 It is recommended that you use the Enter key for a line break.
 This creates a full <p> wrapper.
 Please do not use [Shift] + [Enter] - this creates a single line break ("<br />") and is often not appropriate.